-Background: Usually refers to non speaking talent that appears in the background of a scene to help create the atmosphere.
+Background: 1) The area of a scene behind the main object or actors.
+2) This is the non speaking talent that appears in the background of a scene to help create the atmosphere.

 Back Light: A light used to help separate the talent from the background, usually adding a nice rim of light around the edge of the talents head and shoulders.
 These can be used to separate anything.
 “Hey, throw some back light on that plant”